fiirefly24/belajar-python/definition.md

     A method that belong to a class rather than any object from that class (instance).
 Usually used for general utility functions.
     Best for utility functions that do not need access to class data.

+## Class Methods
+    Method that allow operations related to the class itself.
+It take (cls) as the first parameter, which represents the class itself.
+    Best for class-level data or require access to the class itself.

 # ANY TIPS
 ## print(f{variable})
     use f in print so we can call the variable inside the quotes.